HenrikBengtsson/matrixStats/revdep/problems.md

     manual.
     ```

+# baystability

+Version: 0.1.0

+## In both

-*   checking CRAN incoming feasibility ...
+*   checking dependencies in R code ...
 NOTE
     ```
-    Maintainer: ‘Inga Schwabe <bayestwin@gmail.com>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
+    Namespaces in Imports field not imported from:
+      ‘ggfortify’ ‘ggplot2’ ‘matrixStats’ ‘reshape2’ ‘scales’
+      All declared Imports should be used.
     ```

 # bdynsys